makspaderin/python_task/README.md

 4. Independently on cases 1, 2 and 3, it will produce ```The response was processed in *elapsed time* milliseconds```
 5. If the periodicity value is invalid, it will immediately stop the app's execution and will print you the reason to the console

-Possible optimization of elapsed time:
-1. Everything regarding validating periodicity can be removed.
-The app will show exception for anything except positive floats and integers in that case, though.

 Some justifications:

 1. Why I use both time and datetime?
 It was easier to implement periodic checking via ```time.sleep()``` and more elegant to implement elapsed time tracker via *timedelta*, which is a part of *datetime*
 2. Why is config file in .json format?
 I tried both .ini and .json and found json solution to be much more elegant, so I went with it.
 I also feel like json is more of a "modern solution"
 3. Why I made periodicity variable foolproof?
 So the app doesn't run into exceptions on invalid values and also could handle "digit strings"
 4. Why I always convert periodicity variable to float?
 Because float is more precise, and for this sort of task difference in performance is miniscule.
 Integer can easily be represented as float anyway.

+Quality assurance related things:
+1. Periodicity validation was added so the app will print a clear error message in case of invalid periodicity value.
+It also will run safely when periodicity is a string but the one that can be converted to float or an integer
+2. Everything regarding validating periodicity can be removed to reduce the execution time.
+The app will show exception for anything except positive floats and integers in that case, though.
+3. Content requirement provided is supposed to be string, but e.g. integer provided would not break it - but will very likely not find anything either.